 This website uses the latest web technologies so it requires an up-to-date, fast browser!
 Please try Firefox or Chrome!

-Later Michele developed her riding, coaching, and teaching skills by seeking out other successful instructors and professionals with whom to work.
+Current: Michele developed her riding, coaching, and teaching skills by seeking out other successful instructors and professionals with whom to work.
 After making a name for herself by winning and riding in many horse shows all over the east coast, qualifying riders for several national finals, and coaching many of them to ribbons Read more…

 As a professional, Erin has helped bring along young horses and sale horses, showing them on the Vermont and Florida circuits.
 Students she’s co-trained with Michele Goodrich and Cara Chapel have won the 2011 CHJA Children’s Medal Final, 2011 HITS Non-Pro Hunter Division at Marshall & Sterling Finals, and the 2014 CHJA Children’s Hunter Pony Classic.